ayush-ranjan-official/Stark-Crypto-UPI/README.md

 # 🌟 Stark-Crypto-UPI - Cross-Border Payment Intent Solver

-StarkFPI is an innovative payment solution built as a Telegram Mini App, leveraging Starknet to bridge the gap between international travelers and local UPI payments in India.
+Stark-Crypto-UPI is an innovative payment solution built as a Telegram Mini App, leveraging Starknet to bridge the gap between international travelers and local UPI payments in India.
 By integrating directly with Telegram's 1 billion+ user base and utilizing AI agents and ZK proofs, our platform enables seamless cross-border transactions while ensuring security and dispute resolution.

 ## 🚀 Project Overview

-StarkFPI solves a crucial problem for foreign travelers in India who want to use the ubiquitous UPI payment system but don't have Indian Rupees (INR).
+Stark-Crypto-UPI solves a crucial problem for foreign travelers in India who want to use the ubiquitous UPI payment system but don't have Indian Rupees (INR).
 Our platform acts as a decentralized intent solver marketplace, similar to Uber's architecture, where local solvers can fulfill payment intents and receive Starknet tokens in return.

 ## 📈 Key Features